ggeorgovassilis/fauxjsp/README.md

 * Scriptlets are implemented via [beanshell](http://www.beanshell.org) which means that there might be deviations from how scriptlets are handled in Jasper et al.
 * The JSP language ecosystem is rather complex; HTML, JSTL, EL and scriptlets are frequently mixed in the same file which is hard to parse.
 Fauxjsp uses a very simple parser which means that it's likely to get confused by characters in EL expressions which have special meaning in XML, e.g.
 "<" or ">" as strings in scriptlets, "{" or "}" as strings in EL - you might have to use [named entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references).
 Note that release 0.0.4 significantly improved handling of such characters.
+* Does not support web fragments
+* Uses a ```classpath:``` prefix for resolving tagfiles and JSPs in the classpath.
+Does not support the standard way of resolving classpath resources.

-### With all these restrictions... why should you bother?
+### With all these restrictions, why should you bother?

 Because:

 * JSPs and tagfiles reload instantly saving you plenty of time and server restarts.
 * fauxjsp implements a subset of the JSP specification; if it works in fauxjsp, it will probably work in Jasper, too.
+* it's tested on large and complex pages and the important things seem to work

+Bonus:

+* If you're willing to abandon the standard JSP implementation, then fauxjsp comes with a few neat extra features and simplifications not available in standard JSP

 ## Getting started